w3f/Grants-Program/applications/polkastats.md

 | 1. | MySQL -> PosgresSQL | Refactor database schema and migrate to PosgresSQL |
 | 2. | Crawlers | Refactor/develop crawlers to fill the new schema |
 | 3. | Hasura backend | Implement the new Hasura backend |

+Deliverables in this milestone will be dockerized.
+We will also include a README to run the development container.
+The container will include the PosgresSQL, the Crawlers and Hasura.

 #### 1.1 MySQL -> PosgresSQL